Conformal transformation on metric measure spaces: Main results

 According to the Definition \ref{Ricn}, we need to compute the Hilbert-Schmidt norm of the Hessian under conformal transformation.
 We have the following lemma.
-Notice that the weighted measure has nothing to do with the Hessian.
+Notice that the factor $e^v$ has nothing to do with the Hessian.